Michigan’s governor, Rick Snyder, recently passed a law that requires some welfare recipients to submit to drug tests.

 The Senate and House bills that were signed into law late last week are going to create a pilot program in three counties lasting a year, that will screen welfare applicants and recipients to see if they’re not using drugs.
 Those who test positive will then be required to complete treatment programs.

-If one refuses to take the test, they’ll then become ineligible for benefits for six months.
+If one refuses to take the test, he becomes ineligible for benefits for six months.

-The question remains, however, is if other states will adopt the measure.
+The question that remains, however, is if other states will adopt the measure.

 Dan Greenberg, an attorney who is also the president of the Advance Arkansas Institute in Little Rock, believes other states likely won’t adopt similar measures anytime in the near future.

 “One interesting thing about drug testing measures,” he said, “is that courts regularly strike them down on grounds of unconstitutionality.”
 As a result, he notes, “drug testing measures therefore never see much of a foothold over the long run.”

 Another problem with welfare drug testing involves the costliness of such programs.

 Last year, a law that required welfare recipients to get drug testing was struck down.
 According to a New York Times piece at the time, only 2.6 percent—or 108 out of 4,086 people tested—were found to have been using narcotics via the tests.
 State records indicated that it cost more money than it was supposed to save, the report states.